joevbruno/core-ui/readme.md

 registerComponents(appUI);
 ```

++ Import `registerComponents` from `core-ui`
++ Import all components you wish to register.
++ Create an object from your imported components
++ call registerComponents, passing in your object of components.

-### Step #2: Require the file in your main 'app.js' or 'index.js' file
+### Step #2: Require the file in your main 'app.js' file

-The file needs to be imported before any register components are needed.
+Your `compRegister` file needs to be loaded before your app begins to look for components in `core-ui`.
+Thus, it should probably be the first file `import` or `require` in your main app.js file.
+We only need to include it at this point.
+We won't be doing anything with it.
+If we need to add more components or remove components, we can do that manually by editing our `utils/compRegister` file or via the API:

++ registerComponent(name, comp)
++ unregisterComponent(name)
++ registerComponents(obj)
++ getComponents()

 ```
-import AppComponents from './utils/compRegister';
+// app.js
+require('./utils/compRegister');
 import React from 'react';
 import { render } from 'react-dom';
 import { createStore, applyMiddleware } from 'redux';
 ...
+render(<App/>, getElementById('app'));
 ```

 ### Step #3: Profit